 9. Insulate your home

 If heat escapes from your home, your heating has to work harder – which could increase your energy bill.
 A house loses a quarter of its heat through the roof, so make sure your loft is insulated properly.
 You can also keep heat in by shutting doors to unheated parts of the property, using draught-excluders and drawing your curtains.
-As well as the potential savings, your home will be cosier too – a bonus while we’re all spending more time at home!
+As well as the potential savings, your home will be cosier too!

 10. Request individual support